wdoogz/wdoogz.github.io/about.md

   Who am I?
   </div>
 <p>  <div class="manual-content">
-      I am a twenty-something year old duderoni from the hills of central PA!
+      &nbsp;I am a twenty-something year old duderoni from the hills of central PA!
 (Yes near the little league world series) I am an alumni of The University of Pittsburgh at Bradford, Class of 2019.
       I love to fish, ride fourwheelers, play guitar, drink a few craft beers, and simply create things! :)